infews/keydown/README.md

 Thanks to:

-* HTML5 Rocks guys for a great presentation template
+* HTML5 Rocks guys for the original great presentation template
 * [@nakajima](http://twitter.com/nakajima) & [Slidedown](http://github.com/nakajima/slidedown) for some parsing
+* [Caleb](http://github.com/imakewebthings) for making deck.js & testing it with [Jasmine](http://pivotal.github.com/jasmine)
 * The various Github guys for Albino, Gollum, etc.

 ## Copyright

 Copyright &copy; Infews LLC.
 See LICENSE for details.